 \subsection{Surface velocities}

-From Figure~\ref{fig: UnetperformanceDiagram}, Configuration $\{\bs{U}\}$ outperforms Configuration $\{H\}$ or $\{T\}$ by a large margin.
+From Fig.~\ref{fig: UnetperformanceDiagram}, Configuration $\{\bs{U}\}$ outperforms Configuration $\{H\}$ or $\{T\}$ by a large margin.
 When $\bs{U}$ is added to other inputs, the improvements in performance are also significant.
 We now discuss why using $\bU$ leads to such strong performances.

 As mentioned before, we include both velocity components $(U,V)$ in the inputs because they are usually measured together at the ocean surface.
-One might still worry that Configuration $\{\boldsymbol{U}\}$ performs better than $\{H\}$ or $\{T\}$ simply because it supplies two input channels instead of one, giving the network more flexibility regardless of any genuinely richer physical content.
-To separate this ``number of channels'' effect from the information content of the velocity field, we also trained networks with only a single velocity component as input, Configurations $\{U\}$ and $\{V\}$ (see Supporting Information Text~S3).
-In these cases, the number of input channels is identical to Configurations $\{H\}$ and $\{T\}$, but the mid-jet mean $R_2$ values are $0.48$ for $\{U\}$ and $0.60$ for $\{V\}$, compared with $0.45$ for $\{H\}$.
+One might still worry that Configuration $\{\boldsymbol{U}\}$ performs better than $\{H\}$ or $\{T\}$ simply because it supplies two input channels instead of one. \ch{We do not interpret the improvement in this way.
+Across input configurations, the overall U-Net topology is kept fixed; the only architectural adjustment is the change in the first convolution required to accommodate a different number of input channels.
+Therefore, we interpret the improved performance primarily as arising from the richer physical information in the inputs, rather than from increased architectural flexibility.
+To partly separate channel count from information content,} we also trained networks with only a single velocity component as input, Configurations $\{U\}$ and $\{V\}$ (see Supporting Information Text~S3).
+In these cases, the number of input channels is identical to Configurations $\{H\}$ and $\{T\}$, but the mid-jet $\ch{R^2}$ values are $0.48$ for $\{U\}$ and $0.60$ for $\{V\}$, compared with $\ch{0.46}$ for $\{H\}$.
 Both single-component velocity configurations therefore outperform the SSH-only case despite having the same number of input channels.
 This indicates that the superior performance of Configuration $\{\boldsymbol{U}\}$ is not merely due to an advantage from providing more channels to the network.